trampgeek/moodle-qtype_coderunner/docs/index.md

        question or "prototypeextra" to get it from the question's prototype prototypeextra field.

   1. sync_interval_secs.
-This sests the time interval in seconds between calls to sync the UI contents serialisation back into the question answer.
+This sets the time interval in seconds between calls to sync the UI contents serialisation back into the question answer.
 0 for no such auto-syncing.